microsoftgraph/msgraph-sdk-powershell/src/Sites/Sites/examples/v1.0-beta/Grant-MgSitePermission.md

 	)
 }

-Grant-MgSharePermission -SharedDriveItemId $sharedDriveItemId -BodyParameter $params
+Grant-MgBetaSharePermission -SharedDriveItemId $sharedDriveItemId -BodyParameter $params
 ```
-This example shows how to use the Grant-MgSitePermission Cmdlet.
+This example shows how to use the Grant-MgBetaSitePermission Cmdlet.

 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).